aaronbloomfield/pdr/labs/lab03/index.md

 ### Objective: ###

-To understand the workings of a stack as well as postfix notation, and to be introduced to the STL library
+To understand the workings of a stack as well as postfix notation, and to be introduced to the C++ Standard Template Library (STL).

 ### Background: ###